Not a lot of vegan options at TD Garden, but there are a few items that will keep you from just having to get a ‘sugar packet or two.’ 😉

 Vegan Options at TD Garden

-As of now, per the TD Garden website, the only vegan-friendly option they mention under Dietary Restrictions on their Concessions Page is a Soft Pretzel.
+As of now, per the TD Garden website, the there are two vegan-friendly options they mention under Dietary Restrictions on their Concessions Page.

 - Soft Pretzel